dave/ktest/README.md

 Please feel free to submit issues, fork the repository and send pull requests!

 When submitting an issue, we ask that you please include a complete test function that demonstrates the issue.
-Extra credit for those using Testify to write the test code that demonstrates it.
+Extra credit for those using ktest to write the test code that demonstrates it.

 ------